cZAlpha/ComputerNetworkingProgrammingAssignment2/README.md

 ## Setup and Installation

-This programmng assignment should be templated and cloned locally on your computer.
+This programming assignment should be templated and cloned locally on your computer.

 ## Introduction